 I didn’t know before starting to write this post exactly what Boxing Day was, or where it came from.
 The history is actually pretty fascinating.
 For example, did you know Samuel Pepys actually complained in his diary how much Boxing Day was costing him?

 Boxing Day originates (or is believed to originate from) the Middle Ages.
 It would be the day where the church collection boxes would be cracked open, and the money shared amongst the poor families in the area.
 Somewhere around the Victorian era, the day took on an extra purpose.
 Wealthy families, who couldn’t spare their servants on Christmas Day, allowed them to have their celebrations the day after.
 The servants would be allowed the day off to visit their families and would be given tokens of appreciation from their employers before they left – boxes with trinkets, leftover food from Christmas Day, and perhaps even money in them.

-With a sad lack of servants, I think everyone now knows Boxing Day more commonly as ‘recovery day’ – a day for being spent in your pyjamas preferably, maybe nursing a bad head, eating turkey sandwiches and wading through the mountains of wrapping paper, boxes and cards from the day before (that you really should clean up but, you know, it’s sort of still Christmas isn’t it).
+I think everyone now knows Boxing Day more commonly as ‘recovery day’ – a day for being spent in your pyjamas preferably, maybe nursing a bad head, eating turkey sandwiches and wading through the mountains of wrapping paper, boxes and cards from the day before (that you really should clean up but, you know, it’s sort of still Christmas isn’t it).

 So to delay the clean-up a little longer, save the planet and honour Boxing Day, here are my top picks for what you can do with your old cardboard boxes.
 You might never even want to get rid of them…

 1. Hide from the kids in a sensory tunnel – and maybe let them play too.

 I love this idea, and it’s definitely one I’m going to be giving a go this year.
 Doesn’t need much – just a few pairs of tights (or you could use ties or scarves).
 There’s also the potential to thread through fairy lights and pop in some cushions, for a cute little hideaway.